Gluesticks Blog

 Christmas Memory Quilt

-I finished the quilt it on Halloween.
+I finished the quilt on Halloween.
 I had planned on packing it away for a month and pulling it out the day we set up the tree, but we were all so excited to have it around that we decided to keep it out.
-After all, it’s the first year!
+After all, it's the first year!

 Make a Christmas quilt to pull out each year!
 Let the kids choose their favorite holiday fabrics to include and create a treasured family heirloom.

 Ruby came downstairs the night I finished it, and was busy cutting off the loose strings, to ask if she could sleep with it.
-I couldn’t say no. The next morning I had to snap a photo of the little darling all cuddled up and warm.
+I couldn't say no. The next morning I had to snap a photo of the little darling all cuddled up and warm.
 Of course this started something so the kids have all been taking turns sleeping with it.
+It totally warms my heart to see it being treasured already.

 Make a Christmas quilt to pull out each year!
 Let the kids choose their favorite holiday fabrics to include and create a treasured family heirloom.